Skiggz/jira-pal/README.md

   * Returns all stories you are assigned to, that fall under your default me statuses from `jira init`
 * `jira me foobar`
   * Returns all stories you are assigned to that search returns "foobar" for (i.e. search my stories)
+* `jira open`
+  * Select from issues assigned to you and open it in your default web browser.
+* `jira open XXX-123`
+  * Opens the issue in your default web browser.
+* `jira open -s foobar`
+  * Open an issue in your default web browser from ANY story that search returns for search criteria `foobar`
 * `jira copy`
   * Copy a story key (id) from the result set returned by `jira me`
 * `jira copy foobar`
-  * Copy a story id from ANY story that search returns for search critiera `foobar`
+  * Copy a story id from ANY story that search returns for search criteria `foobar`
 * `jira search`
   * Same as `jira me`
 * `jira search foobar`